 1. What size radiator do I need to heat my room?

 Obviously, this is going to depend mainly on the size of your room.
 But have you thought about the other factors that will affect how much heat output you will need from a radiator?
 Whether the room is on the ground or first floor, or in the attic or basement, will affect how efficiently a radiator will heat it, as will the number of windows and outside walls, and the height of the ceiling.
 We always say it’s best to double-check with us before you buy your radiators to confirm you’re ordering the right ones.
-However, to give you a rule of thumb idea of the size of radiator you’ll probably need – which will help with your budget calculations – try our online heat output calculator.
+However, to give you a rule of thumb idea of the size of radiator you’ll probably need – which will help with your budget calculations – try our online heat output calculator (Important things to note about the heat output calculator)

 2. Are designer radiators compatible with all central heating systems and combi-boilers?